Efficient computation of null affine parameters: Manifestly ultra-static spacetimes

 \section{Manifestly ultra-static spacetimes}

-An ultra-static spacetime is characterized by the global existence of a hypersurface orthogonal timelike unit Killing vector, satisfying $g(K,K)=-1$.
-See for instance references~\cite{Page:1982,Blau:1988,Zelnikov:1997,Sonego:2010}.
-In an ultra-static spacetime one can (without loss of generality) choose coordinates to make the metric block diagonal and the ultra-static condition manifest, such that
+An ultrastatic spacetime is characterized by the global existence of a hypersurface-orthogonal timelike unit-norm Killing vector, satisfying $g(K,K)=-1$.
+See, for instance, references~\cite{Page:1982,Blau:1988,Zelnikov:1997,Furlani:1997fh,Popov:2004yk,Fewster:2003ey, Sonego:2010,Fewster:2013}.
+In any ultrastatic spacetime, one can (without a loss of generality) choose coordinates to make the metric block diagonal and the ultrastatic condition manifest, such that